ijt/php-docs-samples/appengine/standard/wordpress/README.md

 ./set-up-mysql ${db_tier?} ${db_instance?} ${db_name?} ${db_pass?}
 ```

-7. Create and deploy an App Engine app:
+7. Create and deploy the App Engine app:
 ```sh
 app=[DIR WHERE YOU WANT TO CREATE YOUR APP] mkdir -p ${app?}